awhlam/VisualizingGenderGapInCollegeDegrees/README.md

-# VisualizingGenderGapInCollegeDegrees
+# Visualizing the Gender Gap In College Degrees
-Jupyter Notebook for visualizing data set of college degrees by gender.
+Jupyter Notebook in Python using [matplotlib](https://matplotlib.org/) for visualizing the gender gap in college degrees.

 ## Release History